ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

-Similarly, you can build a regression tree, using *DecisionTreeRegressor*:
+Similarly you can build a regression tree, using *DecisionTreeRegressor*:

 ~~~python
 from sklearn.tree import DecisionTreeRegressor